 - …and much more (find the full attractions list here)

-The Go Barcelona All-Inclusive Pass is a consecutive day sightseeing pass which allows you to visit as many of the included attractions as you’d like, provided you do it within the timeframe specified.
-The card comes in either a 2, 3, or 5-day format.
+The Go City: Barcelona All-Inclusive Pass is a consecutive day sightseeing pass which allows you to visit as many of the included attractions as you’d like, provided you do it within the timeframe specified.
+Again, the card comes in either a 2, 3, 4, or 5-day format.

-Pricing for the Go Barcelona All-Inclusive Pass is as follows:
+Pricing for the All-Inclusive Pass is as follows:

 |Passes||Adult Price (ages 13+)||Child Price (ages 4-12)|

-As you can see, the All-Inclusive Pass does offer some savings, provided you intend to visit several of the attractions that are included.
-To get a solid value from the card, you should plan on visiting at least 3 of the included attractions per day that your card is active.
-The more sites you visit, the better deal the pass becomes.
+As you can see, the All-Inclusive Pass offers some excellent savings, provided you visit several of the attractions that are included.
+To get solid value from the card, you should plan on visiting at least 3 of the included attractions each day that your card is active.
+The more sights you visit, the better deal the pass becomes.

-Here’s a look at the price of the Go Barcelona Explorer Pass:
+Here’s a look at the price of the Barcelona Explorer Pass:

 |Passes||Adult Price (ages 13+)||Child Price (ages 4-12)|